 That doesn’t stop Australians having a frankly bizarre sounding annual “The Australian Caterpillar Halloween Contest”.
 This year’s winner is the “skull” caterpillar of the Imperial Fruit Sucking Moth.
 It’s an endangered species currently fighting habitat loss in the Australian rainforest and features a painted skull and eyeballs on its enlarged head to scare away predators – and us, actually.

-Turns out the Canadians, like their friends to the south, really go in for Halloween – if these homemade Halloween costumes are anything to go by.
+Turns out the Canadians, like their friends to the south, really go in for Halloween.

 While in New Zealand, Kiwi kids aren’t doing it right – according to this advice from an American expat anyway.
 The golden rules of trick or treating include “costumes are mandatory” and to remember your manners.
 Sounds like good advice to us.